Avvo Rating Badge

 Brian Burkett

 When there is an active restraining order enforced on one of the parties in a child custody case by the other party, child custody becomes a little more complicated.
-In Family Code Section 3044, the Court discusses which criteria are considered to determine how custody should be ordered in such situations.
+Family Code Section 3044 discusses which criteria are considered in determining how custody should be ordered in such situations.
 In child custody cases, one of the Court’s greatest concerns is the well-being and best interest of the child.
 When one party has committed domestic violence to the other party within a five-year period, the Court is hesitant to give that party any custody of the child due to the concern of domestic violence.
-However, the Court specifies that this disposition to believe the perpetrator of domestic violence would be detrimental to the child can be pushed against, or “rebutted”.
+However, the Court’s disposition to believe the domestic violence perpetrator would be detrimental to the child can be “rebutted”.

 Ways to Rebut the Presumption

 To rebut the presumption, there are a few different things the Court looks at.
-The most important factor is whether granting the perpetrator joint or sole legal and physical custody would be helping the best interest of the child.
-In other words, if giving the perpetrator the opportunity to see the child is beneficial to the child’s wellbeing, then the Court will use such facts in their decision.
+The most important factor is whether granting the perpetrator legal and physical custody would be in the child’s best interest.
+If giving the perpetrator the opportunity to see the child is beneficial to the child’s wellbeing, then the Court will use such facts in their decision.

 While determining whether sole or joint legal and physical custody awarded to the perpetrator is beneficial to the child is the primary motivation of the Court, there are additional factors that must also be met.
 The first factor is whether the perpetrator has been to a batterer’s treatment program, which is a 52-week course.
 Completing such a program can be a serious step in rebutting the presumption, as the action shows the Court your intentions to grow.
 Another program you can do to rebut the presumption is a drug and alcohol abuse counseling, presuming the Court determines this is needed.
-If it is needed, it can help rebut the presumption.
+If it is needed, it can help rebut the presumption of the active restraining order.

 Given it applies to your situation and the Court deems it necessary, another class you can take is a parenting course.
 Such courses indicate to the Court your desire to learn more about being a good parent, which the Court can look at to determine if contact with the perpetrator is beneficial to the child’s wellbeing and is in their best interest.
 Anger management courses and individual therapy for the perpetrator are other ways of demonstrating your willingness to change and better yourself, so these courses are great ways to help yourself in the eyes of the Court.